 Pennsylvania law allows prospective employers very limited use of criminal history in the application process.
 The Criminal History Record Information Act, or CHRIA, allows an employer to use only conviction data for misdemeanors and felonies and only “to the extent to which they relate to the applicant’s suitability for employment in the position for which […]

-By Menges & McLaughlin, P.C. of Menges & McLaughlin, P.C. posted in Employment Law on Tuesday, August 20, 2013.
+Posted in Employment Law on Tuesday, August 20, 2013.
 Previously, in a PA employment law blog, I addressed restrictive covenants including non-competition clauses in such agreements.
 Here, I want to focus on the mechanism to enforce them.
-More and more frequently I am seeing employers […]
+More and more frequently I am seeing employers who want to enforce agreements, particularly agreements not to compete, […]